bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 : Timestamp in integer seconds indicating
             when the identified account was last updated.
 The RC MAY use this value to determine if it needs to request updated profile information through an identity API.
+The definition of such an identity API is out of scope for this specification.

 ~~~